Notice

-As part of UW Health’s commitment to dismantle racism in ourselves, our system and our community, we have prioritized partnering with organizations led by people of color and historically marginalized communities.
+As part of UW Health’s commitment to dismantle racism in ourselves, our system and our community, our charitable giving in Dane County prioritizes partnering with organizations led by people of color and historically marginalized communities.

 We are committed to equity-based giving principles: